deltachat/deltachat-pages/_posts/2025-01-22-webxdc-notifications.md

 They can not collect any metadata or content data about their usage.
-It's like distributing `.exe` files in former times, only [safer](https://delta.chat/en/2023-05-22-webxdc-security) and more convenient through permission-free, decentralized, non-tracking app collection sites.
+It's like distributing `.exe` files in former times, only [safer](https://delta.chat/en/2023-05-22-webxdc-security) and more convenient through permission-free and decentralized web-app collection sites.
 Sorry GAFAM, not sorry.